 Basalt boulder field, collapse of cliff face.
 Shafts into bedrock on left, same bedrock as 100' below.
 There was a small lake in this depression which drained out through an old mine shaft.
 Perhaps the one described above where the miners escaped just in time:

-Tunnel that Fife Sommerville cleaned out and retimbered.
+Tunnel that Fife Sommerville and retimbered.
 Photo 1977:

 Man crawling out of tunnel in winter:

 Jim's diggings at Winfield Mines, 1980's:

 Tunnel with vertical shaft.
 Drops eight feet to bedrock:

 Blocks of stone cover the entrance to this shaft about where Shorty Myers dug a narrow 3 foot wide and 30 foot long horizontal shaft, between the hard pan of the river and the gravel.
 He recovered enough gold to fill a small bottle of at least a few ounces:

 50 hours of sluicing, $100 in gold at $700 an ounce:

 Tunnel length 60 feet.
 No river gravel found - solid rock.